Child Support Lawyers in Huntsville, AL Help Your Family Thrive

 What options do I have if I need to enforce or modify an existing child support order?

 Each county in Alabama has a child support enforcement office that is responsible for helping families with all of their child support needs.
 If your former spouse is not complying with the court’s child support order, there are several available methods of enforcement:

 Modifications to existing orders may also be applicable in your case.
 The child support enforcement office automatically reviews support orders every 36 months.
 However, in the event of a significant medical crisis or substantial change in financial circumstances, you may submit a written petition asking for an adjustment.
 Following a court hearing, a judge will make a modification determination, unless each parent can agree on the terms of a new support order.
 An experienced family lawyer can guide you through this process and give you the information you need to make the best decisions for your family.

 Contact a reliable and knowledge child support law firm in Huntsville

 Rely on Sree B. Ravi, P.C., Attorney at Law to help your family develop a fair plan to protect your children after your divorce.
-We offer free initial consultations at our office in Huntsville.
+We offer consultations at our office in Huntsville.
 Call us at 256-937-1540 or contact us online to discuss your case.